Zak-Hussain/LLM4BeSci_StGallen2025/README.md

 #### Hugging Face and Meta Llama License
 1. Make sure you have a hugging Face account (https://huggingface.co/join).
 2. Go to the [`meta-llama/Llama-3.2-3B-Instruct` model page](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and fill in the 'COMMUNITY LICENSE AGREEMENT' form at the top of the page to get access to the model (this may take a day or so).
-3. Once you have been granted access to the model, you can navigate to [your Hugging Face profile settings](https://huggingface.co/settings/tokens) to generate an API token (+Create new token).
-Set the token type to 'Read' and give it a name (e.g., 'LLM4BeSci').

 #### Google Colab and GitHub Repository
 4. If you do not have a Google account, you will need to create one (this can be deleted after the workshop).